-- 1. If the SNMP linkage function has been used, you must cancel the linkage before uninstalling EXPRESSCLUSTER Server.
+- If the SNMP linkage function has been used, you must cancel the linkage before uninstalling EXPRESSCLUS-TER Server.
 For how to cancel the settings of the SNMP linkage function, see "11.1.2.
 Canceling the SNMP linkage function settings". - 2.
-Run the following commnad to disable the following services.
+Run the following command to disable the following services.